 Most women who have heart disorders—including heart valve disorders (such as mitral valve prolapse) and some birth defects of the heart—can safely give birth to healthy children, without any permanent ill effects on heart function or life span.
 However, women who have moderate or severe heart failure before pregnancy are at considerable risk of problems.
+Before becoming pregnant, such women should talk to their doctor to make sure their disorder is being treated as effectively as possible.

 The risk of problems increases throughout pregnancy as demands on the heart increase.
 Pregnant women with a heart disorder may become unusually tired and may need to limit their activities.
 Rarely, women with a severe heart disorder are advised to have an abortion early in pregnancy.
 Risk is also increased during labor and delivery.
 After delivery, women with a severe heart disorder may not be out of danger for at least 6 months, depending on the type of heart disorder.

 A heart disorder in pregnant women may affect the fetus.
 The fetus may be born prematurely.
-Women with birth defects of the heart are more likely to have children with similar birth defects.
+Women with certain birth defects of the heart are more likely to have children with similar birth defects.
 Ultrasonography can detect some of these defects before the fetus is born.
 If a severe heart disorder in a pregnant woman suddenly worsens, the fetus may die.

-The heart's walls may be damaged late in pregnancy or after delivery, causing peripartum cardiomyopathy.
-The cause is unknown.
-This disorder tends to occur in women who have had several pregnancies, who are older, who are carrying twins, or who have preeclampsia.
 In some women, heart function does not return to normal after pregnancy.
 Peripartum cardiomyopathy tends to occur in subsequent pregnancies, particularly if heart function has not returned to normal.
 Thus, women who have had this disorder are often discouraged from becoming pregnant again.

-Peripartum cardiomyopathy can result in heart failure (see Heart Failure), which is treated as usual except that angiotensin-converting enzyme (ACE) inhibitors and aldosterone antagonists (spironolactone and eplerenone) are not used.
+Peripartum cardiomyopathy can result in heart failure (see see Heart Failure), which is treated as usual except that angiotensin-converting enzyme (ACE) inhibitors and aldosterone antagonists (spironolactone and eplerenone) are not used.

 Heart valve disorders: